fossevents/fossevents.in/README.md

 . venv/bin/activate
 ```

+## Postgresql Setup

-The database which we are using is Postgresql, so Postgresql installation and its setup:
+The database which we are using for production is Postgresql.
+You can skip this part and jump to `Project Setup` as postgresql does not need to be installed for development.

+__NOTE__: Psycopg2 version 2.6.1 has a dependency that requires postgres to be install on system before you can install the library.

+Postgresql installation and its setup:
 ```
 sudo dnf install postgresql-server postgresql-contrib sudo systemctl enable postgresql